Steadsoft/PLI-2000/README.md

 The code was moved to Visual Studio after a few years (it was originally built using Borland tools on DOS) and is now a Visual Studio solution and project.
 Though somewhat dated now and not a language that's in use very much, this is a real working compiler that goes all the way from raw source code to Microsoft COFF DLL files.
 There was no source code control in place at the time I developed this either.

+You are welcome to contact me or post issues here if you have questions or find the project useful in any way.